lionheart-pacific/workstation-setup/README.md

 ## Goals

 Our goal is to automate the setup of the parts of our workstations that should be consistent, so that we share a common baseline for pairing and collaboration, while still allowing for personal preferences where they matter.

+## Components

+- [MDM configuration](./mdm/README.md): Configuration that is automatically deployed to all developer workstations.